mkhammash/poc-in-a-box/README.md

 * Prisma Network Security config in YAML format
 * Scripts written in bash

 The directories cloud and group hold Prisma Network Security config that will be applied to the cloud account and group (Kubernetes cluster).
-The directories Nashville, Memphis and Knoxville are each applications.
+The app directories are each applications.
 Nashville and Memphis are virtually identical with the exception of their name.
 They contain a frontend and backend pod type.
 The backends form a cluster and the frontends talk to all of the backends.
 Frontends do not talk to each other.
 The backends for both also talk to the Nashville app database pod type.
 The Nashville app has only a single app type; the aforementioned database.
 The database pods create a cluster inside the Nashville app and accept incoming connections from Memphis and Knoxville backend pod types.

 ### Scripts
-The directories cloud, group, knoxville, memphis and nashville each contain a script named 'create' and 'delete'.
+The namespace directories each contain a script named 'create' and 'delete'.
 The 'create' script is used to apply Kubernetes and/or Prisma configuration and the 'delete' script is used to remove said configuration.
-The directories memphis and knoxville also include a script called 'attack' that is used to cause the app to make unauthorized connections.
+The app directories contain a script called 'attack' and 'shell'.
+The attack script will cause the app to attempt connections that it does not usually attempt.
+The shell script will give an interactive shell to a container within the app.

-The directory 'all' also holds a script named 'create' and 'delete'.
+The directory 'all', like the namespace directories, has a script named 'create' and 'delete'.
 These are convenience scripts that will call the create or delete script in each of the aforementioned directories in the correct order.

 The order of 'create' is
 1. Cloud
 1. Group
-1. App (nashville, memphis, knoxville)
+1. App

 The order of 'delete' is
-1. App (nashville, memphis, knoxville)
+1. App
 1. Group
 1. Cloud

+The order of individual Apps is not of importance.

 ## Policy